lourdenielouis891/Sales-Analysis-Project/README.md

 This project analyzes e-commerce sales data using SQL in Google BigQuery to uncover trends, top-performing products, and high-revenue markets.

+## ❓ Business Question
+Which markets and products drive the most e-commerce revenue, and how has performance trended over time?

 ## 📌 Objective
 Analyze sales data to:
 - identify monthly sales trends